anthonychu/aspnetcore-keyvault-hol/README.md

 Create the Key Vault.

-### 3. Use Key Vault to store connection string secret
+### 3. Use Key Vault to store the connection string secret

 Open the Web App in the Azure portal and select **Application settings**.
 Copy the value of the connection string named `DefaultConnection`.